ykasidit/bluetooth_gnss/README.md

 `flutter run`
 If all went well, you would see the app now run in your connected phone.

-* Build release android installer (apk) file:
+* Try build a release android installer (apk) file:
 `flutter build apk`
 If all went well, it would create the apk file in the folder:
 `build/app/outputs/flutter-apk/app-release.apk`

-* Finally, open android studio, and choose to 'Open' this folder and you can edit/run from there and use the previous command when you want to build an apk file.
+* Finally, open android studio, and choose 'Projects' > 'Open' to this folder (or File > Open... menu) and you can edit the source code then run 'main.dart' from there and use the previous command when you want to build an apk file.

 Initiate connection using external intent